percona/k8spg-docs/docs/monitor-kubernetes.md

 The `kube-state-metrics` (KSM) is a simple service that listens to the Kubernetes API server and generates metrics about the state of various objects - Pods, Deployments, Services and Custom Resources.

 To instruct the `kube-state-metrics` what metrics to capture, create the ConfigMap and mount it to a container.

-1. Create the ConfigMap configuration file and specify the `<namespace>` and what metrics to capture.
+1. Edit the [example `configmap.yaml` configuration file](https://raw.githubusercontent.com/percona/percona-everest-cli/main/data/crds/victoriametrics/kube-state-metrics/configmap.yaml) and specify the `<namespace>`.
+The namespace must match the namespace where you created the secret.

-    The following is the sample `ksm-configmap.yaml` file that creates the `customresource-config-ksm` ConfigMap.

-    ```yam title="ksm-configmap.yaml"
-    apiVersion: v1
-    kind: ConfigMap
-    metadata:
-      name: customresource-config-ksm
-      namespace: <namespace>
-    data:
-      config: |
-        kind: CustomResourceStateMetrics
-        spec:
-          resources:
-    ```

 2. Apply the configuration

     ```{.bash data-prompt="$" }
-    $ kubectl apply -f <path-to-ksm-configmap.yaml>
+    $ kubectl apply -f <path-to-configmap.yaml>
     ```

+    As a result, you have the `customresource-config-ksm` ConfigMap created.

-### Install the Victoria Metrics Operator
+### Install the Victoria Metrics Operator Helm chart

 1. Add the dependency repositories of [victoria-metrics-k8s-stack](https://github.com/VictoriaMetrics/helm-charts/blob/master/charts/victoria-metrics-k8s-stack) chart.